top of page

 Parabhairavayogasaṁsthāpanapracodanalaghuvṛttiḥ

-Short Commentary on the Parabhairavayogasaṁsthāpanapracodanam
+Short Commentary on Parabhairavayogasaṁsthāpanapracodanam

 स परमेश्वरः सदैव प्रथमपदे स्थितो नित्यम्॥१॥